RafaelM1994/cyberspeed-project/README.md

     - More time is needed to finish ALL the manifest files to be deployed by Terraform, however, 2 modules (namespaces and ingresses) have been created to match the requirement of managing container configurations and deployments using IAC.

+  # Future Monitoring Improvements
+    - Finish Prometheus configuration, right now it is monitoring only itself;
+    - Integrate Prometheus with Grafana to generate graphs and logs.

 ## Naming Conventions